Huy-Ngo/acanban/docs/source/conclusion.rst

 developing an accessible website and create a collaborative platform.
 However, there are rooms for improvement in the implementation.

+Through rigorous :ref:`proc`, we were able to not only maintain tight collaboration and desirable work quality, but also have better control over regressions and gain confidence in rolling out new changes, and improve productivity and performance throughout the three-month period.
+We wish to continue ameliorating the process when working on the remaining tasks of this project as well as in future software development.

 Future Work
 -----------